iGeNeTeL/RE7/README.md

 - **Field of View (FOV) Adjustment:** Change the field of view to customize the viewing angle.

-- **Teleportation:** Move the player character to different locations within the game.
+- **Teleport:** Move the player character to different locations within the game.

 - **Money Cheat (Nightmare DLC):** Adjust the amount of in-game currency available to the player in Nightmare DLC.